jmzkChain/jmzk/docs/API-References.md

   "digest": "e58e12b2069e736b922c0e4a7eb39af477d000866b33f2ab899d5eacf832d4b"
 }
 ```
-This `digest` is also a 256-bits long binary data represented in hex format.
+This `digest` is also a 256-bit long binary data represented in hex format.

 ## GET /v1/chain/get_required_keys
-After you got the digest of one transaction, you can then sign the digest with your private key.
-In EVT each transaction may need to be signed with multiple signatures.
-You can use this API to provide all the keys you have and then query which keys are needed.
+After you got the digest of one transaction, you can sign the digest with your private key.
+In everiToken, each transaction may need to be signed with multiple signatures.
+You can use this API to provide all the keys you have and then query which keys are required.

 Request:
 ```